fleetdm/fleet/docs/Deploy/deploy-fleet.md

 6. Click on the URL to open your Fleet instance, then follow the on-screen instructions to set up your Fleet account.

+The deployment must stay on a single container (default).

 <h2 class="d-none markdown-heading">AWS</h2>
 <h2 id="aws">Deploy at scale with AWS and Terraform</h2>